ualbertalib/pivotal_integration_experiment/README.md

 # pivotal_integration_experiment

+Note that this README.md file is primarily being abused to test the github --> pivotal integration.
+For some real notes, please check out the wiki for this project.

 A usability test for using pivotal tracker to schedule work, related to this issue in the Avalon issue tracker:

 https://github.com/ualbertalib/avalon/issues/116